games24x7-opensource/starlink-ota/README.md

 ### Client SDK Configuration

-To make your React Native application use your self-hosted CodePush server, you need to configure it in your app:
+To make your React Native application use your self-hosted starlink-ota server, you need to configure it in your app:

 **Android:**
 In `android/app/src/main/res/values/strings.xml`, add: